 U.S. House of Representatives - Louisiana

-Louisiana 1: This district is represented by Steve Scalise, who holds backwards views about climate science.
-Scalise was on President Obama's list of representatives blocking progress in Congress on the climate change issue.
+Louisiana 1: This district is represented by Steve Scalise.
+Scalise was on the BarackObama.com list of representatives blocking progress in Congress on the climate change issue.
+He again seemed to shift attention away from the climate change issue in an interview in 2019, where he said the temperature "goes up and down".
 The district includes parts of Lake Pontchartrain and the delta, which seem to be experiencing some negative effects of climate change already.
-Louisiana's other rep

 Louisiana 2: Cedric Richmond represents this district, which includes most of New Orleans, with a view that largely favors addressing climate change.
 Cedric Richmond has a fairly good record of voting in support of efforts on climate change in Congress.
 He's a one-of-a-kind example in Louisiana.

-Louisiana 4: Mike Johnson represents district 4 with a view that is opposed to addressing climate change.
-He supported leaving the Paris accord and questions climate science, blaming it on natural cycles and using other flawed arguments.
+Louisiana 4: Mike Johnson represents district 4.
+He supported leaving the Paris accord and has questioned climate science, blaming it on natural cycles.

 The problem with the climate debate is there are facts on both sides. - Mike Johnson